 These shorelines have cyanobacteria in dense scums at least in some areas.
 The water is not safe for recreational use in areas that contain scums.

 The Cyanobacteria (Blue-Green Algae) Tracker allows the public to check the recent cyanobacteria reports at shoreline sites and recreational swimming areas of Lake Champlain and various inland lakes in Vermont.
-At most sites, observations are made once a week, from early June to mid-September.
+At most sites, observations are made once a week, from summer to late fall.
 Sites are identified as “Generally Safe” or indicated as having cyanobacteria presence with “Low Alert” or “High Alert.”

 While the map provides information on cyanobacteria conditions at the time of the report, lake conditions can change very quickly.
-It is important to learn to identify signs of a cyanobacteria bloom and use your best judgment when thinking about swimming or doing other activities in the water.
+It's important to know what cyanobacteria look like and use your best judgment when thinking about swimming or doing other activities in the water.

 To check current conditions at your favorite beach or swimming area, you can call whoever is responsible for maintaining the beach.
-This may be the town, a private association, or Vermont State Parks.
+This may be the town, a private association or Vermont State Park.